 Which ADHD to-do list app should you pick?

-Honestly, only you can answer that question, so go with your gut!
-It never hurts to experiment, but make sure you set yourself some boundaries, so you don't get stuck in analysis paralysis.
-Commit to one of these ADHD to-do list apps for two weeks, then see what happens—I think you'll be pleasantly surprised by the results.
+The best ADHD to-do list app for you will depend on how you work best, how well each app's features and methods work with how you navigate your ADHD, and how you prefer to manage tasks.
+It never hurts to experiment and see how each to-do list app fits into your routines, but make sure you set yourself some boundaries so you don't get stuck in analysis paralysis.
+Try to commit to one of these ADHD to-do list apps for two weeks, then see what happens—I think you'll be pleasantly surprised by the results.

 Related reading: